CIS Summer Internships

 Each post is paid at Grade 2.

-There are three posts available and we are looking to place students in the following areas:
+There are four posts available and we are looking to place students in the following areas:

 Each post holder would be given opportunities to experience first-hand the work undertaken in the relevant teams, as well as a specific small scale project to deliver, which will require collaboration with colleagues across CIS and potentially other key stakeholders.